The site energy consumption consists of:

 - Installing smart water metering for irrigation scheduling

-Of the energy saving opportunities evaluated, three initiatives were identified.
-A potential energy saving of 7% of the site total, and approximately $90,000 p.a. with an average payback period of 5.5 years.
+Of the energy saving opportunities evaluated, three initiatives were identified with potential energy saving of 7% of the site total, and approximately $90,000 p.a. with an average payback period of 5.5 years.

 A tariff analysis was completed on the sites tariffs and it was found that there were savings of approximately $11,000 per year by changing the tariff on the largest pump.
 The pump was on Tariff 66, which is an irrigation tariff being phased out in July 2021.
 It was recommended to change to Tariff 50 which is a large Time of Use tariff.